smartin015/makerhouse_network/README.md

 [https://github.com/aojea/kubernetes-raspi-binaries](https://github.com/aojea/kubernetes-raspi-binaries)

+## (Optional) Network setup

+This guide will assume your router is set up with a LAN subnet of `192.168.0.0/23` (i.e. allowing for IP addresses from `192.168.0.1` all the way to `192.168.1.254`).

+* `192.168.0.1` is the address of the router
+* IP addresses from `192.168.0.2-254` are for exposed cluster services (i.e. virtual devices)
+* IP addresses from `192.168.1.2-254` are for physical devices (the raspi's, other IoT devices, laptops, phones etc.)
+  * We recommend having a static IP address range not managed by DHCP, e.g. `192.168.1.2-30` and avoiding leasing `192.168.1.1` as it'd be confusing.

+## Flashing the OS

 ### Setup SSD boot

 Follow [these instructions](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb) to install a USB bootloader onto each raspberry pi.
 Stop when you get to step 9 (inserting the Raspberry Pi OS) as we'll be installing Ubuntu instead.

-## Flashing the OS

 Use https://www.balena.io/etcher/ or similar to write an [Ubuntu 20.04 ARM 64-bit LTS image ](https://ubuntu.com/download/server/arm) to one of the SSDs.
 We'll do the majority of setup on this drive, then clone it to the other pi's (with some changes).

+### Enable cgroups and SSH

 Unplug and re-plug the SSD, then navigate to the `boot` partition and ensure there's a file labeled `ssh` there (if not, create a blank one).
 This allows us to remote in to the raspi's.

-### Enable cgroups

-[cgroups](https://en.wikipedia.org/wiki/Cgroups) are used by k3s to manage the resources of processes that are running on the cluster.
+Now we will enable [cgroups](https://en.wikipedia.org/wiki/Cgroups) which are used by k3s to manage the resources of processes that are running on the cluster.

 Append to /boot/firmware/cmdline.txt (see [here](https://askubuntu.com/questions/1237813/enabling-memory-cgroup-in-ubuntu-20-04)):